This feature is part of The Fleeting Fraternity

 Ultimately, after defying all medical logic, his fortnight of struggle came to an end, and the country mourned.
 But how had a 21-year-old come to capture the hearts and minds of so many?
 What made him so special?
 It’s time to dip further back, into his childhood in the Midlands town of Dudley, to catch a glimpse of what created the man.

 It is often said that Duncan Edwards was a giant who towered above his team-mates.
-‘Barrel-chested’ and ‘thighs like tree trunks’ are phrases often used to describe him, but it is perhaps a little misleading – he was only five foot 11 inch.
+‘Barrel-chested’ and ‘thighs like tree trunks’ are phrases often used to describe him, but it is perhaps a little misleading – he was only five foot eleven inch.
 This is what says the most about the man, that despite an only above-average height, his aura and conditioning made him seem greater than the sum of his parts.
 When he was born, however, the portents were there that he would go on to become an impressive human being.

 Annie and Gladstone Edwards welcomed Duncan into the world in October 1936 at the astonishing weight of 9lbs 8oz, which was just as well given the living conditions in the coal and iron producing town of Dudley at that time.
 The overhang of the Great Depression still affected most of the industrial world, and frail children had a much slimmer chance of surviving typhoid, pneumonia and other conditions.
-The priory estate that the Edwards family moved to after his birth was relatively luxurious in that they had a front and back garden, indoor bathroom and toilet and a well-built home, although his simple but respectable parents ensured that Duncan never took on a sense of being better than others.
+The priory estate that the Edwards family moved to after his birth was relatively luxurious in that they had a front and back garden, indoor bathroom and toilet and well-built home, although his simple but respectable parents ensured that Duncan never took on a sense of being better than others.

 Dudley Zoo opened the year after he was born, but for a physically developed child there was always going to be one pursuit that stood out ahead of the others: football.
 Within a few years he was playing with children who were much older than he was, and it was inevitable that he would begin to represent his local school at a higher age category.
 Scouting networks in those days relied largely on a system of word and mouth, but even with this rudimentary web of information his reputation was spreading like wildfire.
 As much as his ability and physical presence, it was the transformation from the humble, shy boy to a whole different beast on the pitch that struck many.